Minimum Width for Deep, Narrow MLP: A Diffeomorphism Approach: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a novel upper bound for the minimum width of a deep, narrow MLP necessary for achieving universal approximation within continuous function spaces.
-While our derived upper bound exhibits optimality in certain scenarios, we suggest that the approach of approximating arbitrary functions throught diffeomorphisms might offer a path to establishing optimality across all cases.
+While our derived upper bound demonstrates optimality under specific conditions, we propose that the approach of approximating arbitrary functions through diffeomorphisms could lead to achieving optimality across all cases.
 Investigating this perspective presents an intriguing avenue for future research.
 Furthermore, we anticipate that analyzing the quantitative approximation capacity of general MLPs from the standpoint of diffeomorphisms may yield valuable insights.